NEDE-Cosmo/TriggerCLASS/README.md

 The version used for the publications ArXiv: 1910.10739, 2006.06686, 2009.00006 has been tagged with "NewEDEv3.0".

-New in version 4 [20 Dec 2020]: TriggerCLASS now accepts f_NEDE as an input parameter (replaces Omega_NEDE).
-Introduced "tracking mode" for which the rest-frame sound speed equals the adiabatic sound speed.
-Output improvements and more detailed comments.
+New in version 4 [20 Dec 2020]: TriggerCLASS now accepts f_NEDE as input parameter (replaces Omega_NEDE).
+Introduced "tracking mode" for which the rest-frame sound speed equals the adiabatic sound speed (this feature has not been tested intensively yet).
+Output improvments and more detailed comments.
+This version has been used for arXiv:2209.02708.

+New in version 5 [12 Oct 2022]: TriggerCLASS now takes the decay redshift z_decay_NEDE (rather than the trigger mass) as input.
+The trigger mass is then determined via a shooting method.
+Output improvments and more detailed comments.

 Compiling TriggerCLASS and getting started
 -----------------------------------

 In order to install TriggerCLASS, clone the branch "NewEDEv4" in a new folder and follow the same steps as required for the installation of the base CLASS code detailed in https://github.com/lesgourg/class_public.
-Also, see the Wiki page:
+Also see the Wiki page:

 https://github.com/lesgourg/class_public/wiki/Installation

-For a successful compilation, adapt the compiler information in "Makefile" and "./python/setup.py".
+For a successfull compilation adapt the compiler information in "Makefile" and "./python/setup.py".
 After compiling it, check that TriggerCLASS has been properly set up by running first

     ./class input/explanatory.ini